simpleviewinc/jsvalidator/README.md

     * `throwOnInvalid` - `boolean` - default `false` - When true, it will throw an error if the data did not pass validation.
     * `min` - `number` - When validating strings ensures that the string is longer than the `min`.
     * `max` - `number` - When validating strings ensures that the string is longer than the `max`.
+    * `regex` - `regex` - When validating strings ensures that the string matches the regex.
+If no match, it will be invalid.

 ## valid types